 Unsure of what to include in your graduate CV?
-We're here to help you get schooled.
+We're here to school you!

 Graduate CV example: How to write a CV for your first job after university